 We use the Component Pane to manually assign an initial coordinate system, when importing from a format that does not specify the coordinate system.

-Consider a project where we have created a new data source using the OpenStreet Maps imageserver as a background layer.
+Consider a project where we have created a new map using the OpenStreet Maps imageserver as a base layer.
 We have also created a new map.

 We open the map, and then we drag and drop the OSM layer into the map.